chema/validate_ip/README.md

 # validate_ip
-Validate an IP addres susing inet_pton over the command line
+Validate an IP addres using inet_pton over the command line